 Prepare for CMMC with CimTrak

-For many current and aspiring DoD contractors, CMMC represents a sudden and significant need to improve cybersecurity maturity.
+For many current and aspiring DoD contractors, CMMC represents a significant need to improve cybersecurity maturity.

-With version 1.0 of the standard already released, and all new DoD contracts requiring certification, many organizations are faced with the challenge of revamping their cybersecurity program in a short space of time.
+With version 2.0 of the standard underway and all DoD contracts requiring certification, many organizations face the challenge of revamping their cybersecurity program in the upcoming year.

 CimTrak is an IT integrity, security, and compliance tool that makes it easy for organizations to substantially improve cybersecurity maturity.
 CimTrak continuously monitors your environment and detects changes to assets, files, and accounts.
-When specified changes occur, CimTrak raises an alert and a report, making it easy to identify security issues in hardware and software assets.
+When specified changes occur, CimTrak raises an alert and a report, making identifying security issues in hardware and software assets easy.

 Crucially, CimTrak’s functionality maps directly to many of the control objectives of CMMC.